 4 simple to make Valentine’s Day Treats: heart hugs pretzels, love fortune cookies, mini Valentine bear holding a heart, and white chocolate heart pretzels.
 Each recipe requires 3 ingredients or less to make!
 Video tutorial included!

-There is a video tutorial above this text and below are specific instructions for each of these treats. 🙂 Each recipe below has a full printable recipe with ingredients and directions.
+There is a video tutorial above this text and below are specific instructions for each of these treats. 🙂 Each recipe below has a full recipe with ingredients and directions.

 First: HEART HUG PRETZELS.